Nandu-000/predict_radiomics/README.md

 * Calcium detection is based on a simple threshold (HU > 130), which may include non-coronary calcifications (e.g., bone).
 * Agatston score calculation is simplified and does not fully incorporate slice thickness weighting.
 * Synthetic data is used for testing; real-world validation is required for clinical deployment.
+* Due to computational and storage constraints, synthetic CT volumes were used to validate the pipeline during development.
+However, the pipeline is designed to be dataset-agnostic and supports direct processing of real clinical datasets such as the Stanford COCA dataset via DICOM or NIfTI inputs.

 ---